TLCFEM/suanPan-manual/docs/Library/Integrator/OALTS.md

 ## Remarks

-This method is closely related to the [Generalised-Alpha](GeneralizedAlpha.md) method.
-See the second reference for more details.
+This method is closely related to the [Generalised-Alpha](GeneralizedAlpha.md) method (on first order ODEs).
+See the second reference for more details, also see [10.1016/j.compstruc.2017.08.013](https://doi.org/10.1016/j.compstruc.2017.08.013).

 This method requires a fixed time step.
 The initial time step is used for time marching.